eScienceLab/eScienceLab.github.io/_posts/2018-04-11-cwl-joins-conservancy.md

   src="/images/logo/software_freedom_conservancy_square.svg"></a>

-<p>Software Freedom Conservancy welcomes the <a href="http://www.commonwl.org/">Common Workflow Language  (CWL) project</a> as Conservancy's newest member project.
+<p>Software Freedom Conservancy welcomes the <a href="http://www.commonwl.org/">Common Workflow Language  (CWL) project</a> as Conservancy’s newest member project.
 The project develops and maintains a specification for describing data analysis workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, as well as a supporting reference implementation.</p>

 <p>The Common Workflow Language project follows the <a href="https://open-stand.org/about-us/principles/">OpenStand principles for collaborative open standards development</a> to openly evolve the
  <a href="https://w3id.org/cwl/">CWL specifications</a>, which have already been <a href="https://www.commonwl.org/#Implementations">implemented</a> by a large number of independent vendors and open source projects.